 The easiest way to meet with us is to schedule an appointment.
 We have more offices than employees so we are not at every campus every day.
 Please call 859-442-4120 or email GWemail@example.com to schedule an appointment.

-Contact Disability Services at the beginning of the term or as soon as you know that you will need accommodations.
+Contact Accessibility Services at the beginning of the term or as soon as you know that you will need accommodations.
 Some accommodations take longer to arrange than others.

 How do I know if I need accommodations?

 We will work with you to determine if you need accommodations (like these examples)